-Serbia: Strategic planning and energy policy in terms of safety9.
-June 2016. / News Serbia Energy
+Serbia: Strategic planning and energy policy in terms of safety, News Serbia Energy

 Energy policy of a modern country is defined as a major strategic priority, determined by the strategy development and energy policy.
 Security of the country depends on the energy stability.